Learn about our Governors

 Mr Daniel Baughan

 Daniel is a senior consultant for Board MIT and is responsible for running large business software implementation projects.
-He brings his IT and business skills to the board and currently sits on the Attainment Committee.
+He brings his IT and business skills to the board and currently sits on the Attainment and Finance Sub Committees and is the Link Governor for the Maths Department.
 Daniel lives in Kidderminster with his wife and daughter.

 Mr Brian Whittall